senthilrajd/12MonthsML/README.md

 	Chapter 12 - Change of basis
 	Chapter 13 - Eigenvectors and eigenvalues
 	Chapter 14 - Abstract vector spaces

+   >**Did you notice?** - Animation in these video series.
+These videos are created based on the **manim** animation engine which was created by Python.
+If you have more time, you can play with this engine.
+This link is having sample code and reference code used for these videos. [manim](https://github.com/3b1b/manim).

   **2. MIT 18-06 -** [18-06-Linear Algbra - Spring 2010](https://ocw.mit.edu/courses/mathematics/18-06-linear-algebra-spring-2010/)